bcgov/devops-platform-workshops/101-lab/content/16_templates.md

 ## Parameterizing your template

 In this section, we're going to parameterize our OpenShift objects using the built-in OpenShift templates feature.
+Parameters allow us to make parts of our template easily replaceable.
 There are alternatives to using OpenShift templates though, including [HELM](https://helm.sh/).

 In order to tell OpenShift that we're creating a YAML file that should be used as a template, we need to make some more changes to our `template.yaml` file.